 It is a common occurrence that your computing demand exceeds the dedicated amount, even when you will begin pulling computing resources from the variable pool.
 And while this is a great option if you experience unusual spikes in demand, it is important to note that those variable rates are being offered at a premium rate – meaning if you are continually pulling from the variable pool, you may end paying much more than you initially suspected.

-Download our “Translating TCO When Taking to the Cloud” White Paper to learn more.
+To learn more, download our whitepaper: “Translating TCO When Taking to the Cloud”

 Don’t Forget About Cloud Performance